Jillian Grennan

 Additionally, Professor Grennan's expertise extends to emerging financial technologies (FinTechs) catalyzed by artificial intelligence (AI) and blockchain advancements.
 Her research in this domain investigates the effects of AI on high-skilled work, the relationship between market efficiency and AI signals, the dynamics of competition between incumbent corporations and FinTechs, and the evolving governance, tax, and regulatory needs brought about by FinTechs, digital assets, and decentralized autonomous organizations (DAOs).
 For more details, please see Jill's CV.

 Professor Grennan received her Ph.D. from The Wharton School at the University of Pennsylvania, an M.S. from Georgetown University, and a B.A. from Wellesley College.
-Grennan was previously on the faculty at Duke University and Santa Clara University, and before academia, she worked at the U.S. Federal Reserve Board of Governors, the World Trade Organization, and KPMG.
+Grennan was previously on the faculty at Duke University, the University of California (Berkeley), and Santa Clara University, and before academia, she worked at the U.S. Federal Reserve Board of Governors, the World Trade Organization, and KPMG.

 RESEARCH PAPERS